sasjs/core/README.md

 - Mandatory parameters should be positional, all optional parameters should be keyword (var=) style.
 - All dataset references must be 2 level (eg `work.blah`, not `blah`).
 This is to avoid contention when options [DATASTMTCHK](https://support.sas.com/documentation/cdl/en/lrdict/64316/HTML/default/viewer.htm#a000279064.htm)=ALLKEYWORDS is in effect.
 - Avoid naming collisions!
 All macro variables should be local scope.
 Use system generated work tables where possible - eg `data ; set sashelp.class; run; data &output; set &syslast; run;`
+- If you have a long-running SQL query, the use of a `quit;` statement is recommended in order to benefit from the timing statistics.

 # General Notes